Jeetulsamaiya/mcp-server/docs/README.md

 # MCP Server Documentation

 This directory contains comprehensive documentation for the MCP (Model Context Protocol) server implementation in Rust.
-The server provides a production-ready implementation of the MCP specification (2025-03-26) with support for both HTTP and STDIO transports, built using the Actix Web framework.
+The server provides a production-ready implementation of the MCP specification (2025-03-26) with streamable HTTP transport support, built using the Actix Web framework.

 ## Architecture Overview